blouyakis/emt_basic/module_3_test.md

 ### Q12 🟢
 **Front**
-A 13-year-old with fever, cough, red-blotch rash face & trunk, Koplik spots cheeks.
-Likely diagnosis?
+You are called to the scene of a 13-year-old male with a fever and cough.
+Upon assessment, you note a red blotch rash on the face and trunk, and small bluish-white spots on the inside of the cheeks.
+Based on this presentation, the patient likely has:
 · Hepatitis A · Shingles · Chickenpox · **Measles**

 **Back**